priyanga220/matific_blms/README.md

     >> pip3 install -r requirements.txt

 5. CD into the Project folder (blms) and Run migrations to apply changes and to create DB

     >> cd blms

-    >> python3 manage.py migrate (python command change based on the OS)
+    >> python3 manage.py migrate
+    (change python command based on the OS)

     This will create the required DB schema. (db.sqlite3)

 6. Load the test data from "testdata.json" file.
 This is located in core application inside fixtures folder